-House Bill No. introduced by G. Parry and others aims to revise the taxation framework for coal and electrical energy production in Montana by establishing the State Energy Resource Severance Act.
+House Bill No. [insert bill number] proposes significant revisions to the taxation framework for coal and electrical energy production in Montana, establishing the State Energy Resource Severance Act.
 The bill introduces a new tax on electrical energy production, set at a rate of 2% of the sale price, while exempting coal-generated electricity from this tax.
-It also creates special revenue accounts for the distribution of tax revenue, which will be allocated to local government infrastructure projects traditionally funded by coal.
-The bill includes provisions for the administration and enforcement of the new tax by the Department of Revenue, as well as penalties for non-compliance.
+Additionally, it creates special revenue accounts for the distribution of tax revenue, with funds allocated for local government infrastructure projects traditionally funded by coal.
+The bill also outlines the administration and enforcement of the new tax by the Department of Revenue, including provisions for record-keeping, compliance checks, and penalties for non-compliance.

 Statutes affected: